 The safe tax method basically assumes that you’ll be taxing your planet such that the inhabitants (colonists or natives) do not gain or lose happiness each turn.
 You get moderate but not optimal growth with this method, for most climates.

-Tax planet such that happiness will equal 70 on the next turn (or at maximim rate until 70 is reached).
+The growth method for taxation is as follows: tax the planet’s population heavily, such that happiness will drop to 70 on the next turn (or at maximum rate until 70 is reached).
 Thereafter, set the tax rate to zero (0) and let the planet’s happiness recover.
 In the meantime, the population will be growing at maximum rate.